JparrTech/static-react-page/README.md

 * Using boarder-box instead of the default content-box model to make layouts easier to work with.
 * Padding - When listing the padding on a selected element, the first pixel value is for the top and bottom, and the second for the left and right sides of the container.
 * Using the list item psuedo-selector marker to change the color of bullet points.
+* Adding an image to the background using the CSS background image attribute.

+The majority of what I exercised in this project was CSS skills, paired with some react components.
+Now that I have a pretty good understanding of CSS, my future projects will be more focused on leveling my React knowledge.